ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 With every new release of the Outlook add-in, you need to update your add-in deployment (sideloading M365 Centralized Deployment, M365 Integrated Apps) so that Outlook can download and use the newest code.

+It is recommended to use use two separate dedicated hostnames, one for testing and one for production, such as "https://outlookaddin.example.com" and "https://outlookaddin-test.example.com".

 To configure the add-in and deploy it to your web server:
 - Open '`run_before_deployment.ps1`' and follow the instructions in it to configure the add-in to your needs.
 - You can configure the following settings: